Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 You may still face fines for your intercompany dealings, and you will definitely face fines if you don’t get the documents in order.
 These are the first steps toward becoming compliant.

-The first step to becoming compliant is to undertake the functional, assets, and risks analysis, and then you can do your economic analysis.
+The first step to becoming compliant is to undertake the FAR analysis, and then you can do your economic analysis.
 Think of the economic analysis as a job application, and the functional, assets, and risks analysis as the job description.
 You couldn’t write a cover letter without knowing the job description, could you?

 When preparing the economic analysis, you’ll need to be spot on.
 This includes your chosen method for benchmarking against those of the market.